Beeston, Leeds: Economy

 Much of Beeston's traditional heavy industry and fabrication works have closed throughout the last forty years.
 However, there are substantial areas of industrial and commercial development around Elland Road and to the south of Dewsbury Road and Beeston is surrounded by areas which have become popular with businesses, such as Leeds city centre, Tingley and many of the business districts along the south side of the River Aire.
-The neighbouring White Rose Shopping Centre employs thousands of full- and part-time staff.
+The neighbouring White Rose Shopping Centre contributes £300m to the local economy and supports 6,000 jobs in 2025.